The Shambles

-The Shambles is a historic street in York, England, featuring preserved medieval buildings, some dating back as far as the 14th century.
-The street is narrow, with many timber-framed buildings with jettied floors that overhang the street by several feet.
-It was once known as The Great Flesh Shambles, probably from the Anglo-Saxon Fleshammels (literally flesh-shelves), the word for the shelves that butchers used to display their meat.
+The Shambles is a historic street in York, England, featuring preserved medieval buildings, some dating to the 14th century.
+Running between Newgate in the north and Pavement in the south, the street is narrow, with many timber-framed buildings with jettied floors which overhang the street by several feet.
+It was once known as the "Great Flesh Shambles", a name reflecting its historical use as a butchers' street.
+The word shambles derives from Old English sċeamol ("bench, stall"), referring to vendors' or butchers' stalls.
 In 1885, thirty-one butchers' shops were located along the street, but none remain today.

 Etymology

-"Shambles" is an obsolete term for an open-air slaughterhouse and meat market.
-Streets of that name were so called from having been the sites on which butchers killed and dressed animals for consumption (One source suggests that the term derives from "Shammel", an Anglo-Saxon word for shelves that stores used to display their wares, while another indicates that by AD 971 "shamble" meant a 'bench for the sale of goods' and by 1305, a 'stall for the sale of meat'.).

 The area around the Shambles was known as Marketshire into the 14th century and included the streets of the Shambles and Pavement.
 The Shambles itself had several names: by 1240 it was referred to as Haymongergate, and it was called Nedlergate in 1394, both thought to be references to other trades and crafts which took place in the street.
-In addition to these names, by 1426 it had become more commonly known as The Great Flesh Shambles, which was eventually shortened to its current name.
+By 1426 it had become more commonly known as the "Great Flesh Shambles", a name reflecting its function as a butchers' street, which was eventually shortened to the current name.

-There are streets named "The Shambles", or "Shambles Street", in other UK towns and cities, including Barnsley, Bradford on Avon, Chesterfield, Guildford, Swansea, Chippenham, Manchester, Sevenoaks, Whitby, Worcester and Armagh.
-There is also a Fishamble Street in Dublin, Ireland.